 You can create Groups of contacts, but the process is a bit clumsy.
 You’ll need to click More, then Groups, and enter the group name.
 Once you do that, the group will appear in the Groups list, and you can start creating contacts within that group.

 While Mail and Contacts are our main interest here, the fact that Fastmail includes Calendars, Notes, and File storage is a definite plus.

 As an alternative, check out our roundup guide on secure cloud storage providers.
-There are some excellent options we have personally tested and reviewed over the years.
+There are some excellent options I have personally tested and reviewed over the years.
 For example, see our recent NordLocker review.

 Fastmail mobile apps

 Fastmail offers apps for both iOS and Android.
 I tested the Android app and found it to be perfectly acceptable.
 Here’s a screenshot of the Fastmail Android app:

 The one drawback I saw was that the app does not function offline.
 If you need the ability to at least read your email when in an airplane for example, you won’t be able to do it with Fastmail.